Get your instant quote for more than 250K ocean freight rates

-The buyer is therefore responsible for all risks involved with processing customs clearance for the goods to be imported, and all duties, taxes and other charges that may be added during this stage.
+The buyer is therefore responsible for all risks involved with processing the import customs clearance and all applicable duties and taxes upon cargo arrival at destination.

-The DAP Incoterm is versatile as it can be used irrespective of the mode of transportation.
+The DAP Incoterm is versatile and can be used irrespective of the mode of transportation.

-The DAP Incoterm may mean higher risks for the exporter.
-But by being responsible for the majority of the processes and fees, the exporter can obtain more competitive prices for the purchase of the goods and the ocean freight transportation by negotiating directly with the shipping line or freight forwarder.
+While this means higher risks for the exporter, by being responsible for the majority of the processes and fees, the exporter can obtain more competitive prices for the purchase of the goods and the ocean freight transportation by negotiating directly with the shipping line or freight forwarder.

 It is for this very same reason that there is an elevated risk for shippers.
 DAP can prove particularly problematic when it comes to demurrage charges that may accrue when the cargo gets held up at destination.
 In the event this occurs, the shipper is the party liable for the payment of delay fees.

 Before agreeing on the DAP Incoterm, as an exporter, make sure the destination country is safe, is one that you’re familiar with, or that your freight forwarder has a destination agent in place there.